Eco-Evolutionary Feedback in Host--Pathogen Spatial Dynamics: Results

 Treating the correlations $q_{a|b}$ as not wholly determined by the probabilities $p_a$ is a way of allowing spatial heterogeneity to enter an analytical model.
 Whether it is a {\em sufficient} extension in any particular circumstance is not, {\em a priori,} obvious.
 Typically, the differential equations for the pair probabilities $p_{ab}$ depend on triplet probabilities $p_{abc}$, which depend upon quadruplet probabilities and so forth.
-To make progress, we truncate this hierarchy at some level, a technique known as {\em moment closure} \cite{matsuda1992, vanbaalen1998, rozhnova2009, do2009, demirel2012}.
-Moment closures constitute a series of approximations of increasing intricacy \cite{buice2009,dodd2009}.
-The simplest moment closure is the mean field approximation; going beyond the mean field to include second-order correlations but neglecting correlations of third and higher order constitutes a {\em pair approximation.} These approximations destroy information about spatial structure which may be necessary to account for real-world ecological effects \cite{vanbaalen1998}.
+The standard procedure is to truncate this hierarchy at some level, a technique known as {\em moment closure}~\cite{matsuda1992, vanbaalen1998, rozhnova2009, do2009, demirel2012}.
+Moment closures constitute a series of approximations of increasing intricacy~\cite{buice2009,dodd2009}.
+The simplest moment closure is the mean field approximation; going beyond the mean field to include second-order correlations but neglecting correlations of third and higher order constitutes a {\em pair approximation.} These approximations do not incorporate all of the information about spatial structure which may be necessary to account for real-world ecological effects~\cite{vanbaalen1998}.

-Pair approximations have been used to test for the existence of an {\em Evolutionary Stable Strategy} (ESS) in a system---that is, a strategy which, when established, cannot be successfully replaced by another \cite{szabo2007}.
-In addition to the limitations of pair approximation for representing patch structure \cite{vanbaalen2000}, as we saw in the previous section, the question of whether a mutant strain can initially grow is distinct from the question of whether that strain achieves fixation or goes extinct \cite{lessard2005, antal2005, strayer2006, paley2007, fogle2008, ponciano2009, heilmann2010}.
-The former is a question about short-term behavior, and the latter concerns effects apparent at longer timescales.
-This distinction is often lost or obscured in analytical treatments.
-The reason is that one typically tests whether a new type can invade by linearizing the corresponding differential equations at a point where its density is negligible.
-However, this only reveals the initial growth rate (see the fixed-point eigenvalue analysis in \cite{vanbaalen1998, vanbaalen2000, lion2008}).